yasmaryhd/slack-webhook-google-app-script/README.md

 * [Post weekly message](post-weekly-message/): At the end of each week, we capture the awesome things we have accomplished to then share them out with the organization.
 This script will post a message in a set of channels and @ mention someone in particular that needs to be alerted.
 * [Weekly Trivia](weekly-trivia/): Thought it would be fun to have a Trivia Bot for our community.
 This is a super simple setup where in Google Sheets you have a list of trivia questions & and their answers.
 The script then randomly picks one to post to a channel.
 The question and answer are posted separately, giving you flexibility on how you engage the community.
 It also supports testing out trivia questions to a private channel to collaborate with others.

+# Getting Started

+For each of the examples above,

+* Import the xlsx file into google sheets
+* Within sheets, go to Tools -> Script Editor
+* Copy over the Code.gs contents into Script Editor
+* Review script for instance of "REPLACE-ME" (e.g. slack channels, webhook url)
+* Use script editor to run and troubleshoot script
+* When you have it ready, you can setup a trigger to run the script at your desired cadence

 # References

 * [Webhooks](https://api.slack.com/messaging/webhooks#posting_with_webhooks) are a super convenient way to post messages into Slack